goderich/dissertation/dissertation.md

 ## Organization of the dissertation

-The structure of the dissertation is as follows. @sec:literature-review presents a review of all linguistic publications on Atayal. @sec:phonology provides a description of the synchronic phonologies of all seven Atayal dialects under research, including their phoneme inventories and phonotactics, as well as an overview of common synchronic phonological alternations.
+The structure of the dissertation is as follows.
+Chapter 2 presents a review of all linguistic publications on Atayal.
+Chapter 3 provides a description of the synchronic phonologies of all seven Atayal dialects under research, including their phoneme inventories and phonotactics, as well as an overview of common synchronic phonological alternations.

-The phonology of Proto-Atayal is discussed in @sec:proto-atayal-phonology, starting with sound correspondences for each protophoneme, then presenting the full phoneme inventory and phonotactics of the language.
+The phonology of Proto-Atayal is discussed in Chapter 4, starting with sound correspondences for each protophoneme, then presenting the full phoneme inventory and phonotactics of the language.
 It also includes additional external evidence from closely related Seediq as well as from Proto-Austronesian reconstructions.
 Later sections list the sound changes from Proto-Atayal to each individual dialect, as well as the phoneme correspondences between Proto-Atayal and Proto-Atayalic, and also between Proto-Atayal and Proto-Austronesian.

-@sec:morphology-lexicon is concerned with the morphology and lexical of Proto-Atayal, as well as the various lexical innovations and aberrations in its daughter dialects.
+Chapter 5 is concerned with the morphology and lexical of Proto-Atayal, as well as the various lexical innovations and aberrations in its daughter dialects.
 It includes a reconstruction of the voice morphology in Proto-Atayal, and a description of the famous Atayal gender register system.
 The rest of the chapter is dedicated to lexical innovations and shared aberrations between Atayal dialects.
 A section on lexical borrowings between Atayalic varieties is included, and the final section presents external evidence, again from Seediq and Proto-Austronesian etyma.

-@sec:atayal-subgrouping summarizes the evidence from previous chapters in order to propose a linguistically motivated subgrouping of Atayal dialects.
-The conclusion and directions for further research are given in @sec:conclusion.
+Chapter 6 summarizes the evidence from previous chapters in order to propose a linguistically motivated subgrouping of Atayal dialects.
+The conclusion and directions for further research are given in Chapter 7.

 # Literature review {#sec:literature-review}